ajn123/teamDogLoverGatsyby/src/pages/index.md

 image: /img/dalmation.jpg
 heading: Great Dog Walking in the DMV Area
 subheading: ''
+testimonials:
+  - author: Elisabeth Kaurismäki
+    quote: >-
+      I had a last minute request.
+Alex responded quickly and worked with me to schedule a dog walk.
+Heshowed up right on time and my dog bonded with him instantly.
+Great job.
+  - author: Monica B
+    quote: >-
+      I loved working with Alex and Team Dog Lover.
+Very friendly taking care of my Golden Retriever.
+He just started his business so he offered the first meeting and greet as well as the first walk free.
+I have been using him for a month now and am more than happy!
+He really wants the experience as good as possible.
 mainpitch:
   title: Why Team Dog Lover
   description: >